james-stevens/powerdns-webui/README.md

 I will try and keep the `master` branch stable (i.e. functional & usable) and do all the development in the `dev` branch.

 Therefore, if you want to contribute to the development effort, please fork from the `dev` branch.
-Although, my personal recommendation would be to wait until the code had stablised a lot more :)
+Although, my personal recommendation would be to wait until the code has stabilised a lot more :)

 # PowerDNS WebUI